-Rwanda is home to one third of the world’s remaining Mountain Gorillas, one third of Africa’s birds species, several species of primates, volcanoes, game reserves, resorts and islands on the expansive lake Kivu.
-It is a country of great diversity, commonly know as “The Land of a Thousand Hills”.
+Rwanda is home to one-third of the world’s remaining Mountain Gorillas, one-third of Africa’s bird species, several species of primates, volcanoes, game reserves, resorts and islands on the expansive lake Kivu.
+It is a country of great diversity, commonly known as “The Land of a Thousand Hills”.

 Time to travel

 Typically, the rain falls heavily between the months of March and May.
-The dry season usually is a good time to travel – this period is from June to mid September.
-The cycle of rainfall and a dry period repeats again towards the end of year.
+The dry season usually is a good time to travel – this period is from June to mid-September.
+The cycle of rainfall and a dry period repeats again towards the end of the year.
 October to November is the shorter rainy season, followed by a December to February dry season.

 Rwanda – a land diversity